Muazzem Hussein Chowdhury: British Bengal

 While at university, Lalmia got involved in the activities of the Congress Party.
 He took an active part in the Khilafat Movement between 1919 and 1922 in support of the Ottoman caliphate.
 He was arrested by the British colonial government.

 Lalmia was elected to the Bengal Legislative Council in 1932.
 He was a member of the council until the partition of India.
 The breakdown of Hindu-Muslim unity caused Lalmia's younger brother to become a leader of the Muslim League.
 In 1937, his younger brother was elected to the Bengal Legislative Assembly as a Muslim League candidate.
 Lalmia joined the Muslim League in 1943.
 He attended rallies in Calcutta with Muhammad Ali Jinnah and Huseyn Shaheed Suhrawardy.
 He played a key role in the Indian provincial elections, 1946 in which the Muslim League achieved a strong performance in Bengal, that ultimately led to the creation of Pakistan in 1947.

 Pakistan

 Lalmia was a member of the East Bengal Legislative Assembly and the Constituent Assembly of Pakistan.
 He was the Central Minister of Health, Labour and Social Welfare of Pakistan in 1965.
 Lalmia was member of the 3rd National Assembly of Pakistan representing Faridpur-1.
 He was also a member of the 4th National Assembly of Pakistan.

 Family

-Lalmia's younger brother Yusuf Ali Chowdhury (Mohan Mia) was the first General Secretary of the East Bengal Muslim League after the partition of India.
-Mohan Mia was known as the "kingmaker" of Bengali and Pakistani politics because of his coalition forming skills.
+Lalmia's younger brother Yusuf Ali Chowdhury (Mohan Mia) was the first General Secretary of the East Bengal Muslim League after the partition of India in 1947.
+Mohan was known as the "kingmaker" of Bengali and Pakistani politics because of his coalition forming skills.
 Lalmia's nephews Chowdhury Kamal Ibne Yusuf and Chowdhury Akmal Ibne Yusuf became leaders of the Bangladesh Nationalist Party (BNP).